Evolvulus alsinoides

 Evolvulus alsinoides, commonly known as dwarf morning glory and slender dwarf morning glory, is a flowering plant from the family Convolvulaceae.
-In Indian ayurveda, it is commonly known as Visnukranta or Shankhavel.
+In Indian ayurveda, it is commonly known as Visnukranta, Vishnukranti or Shankhavel.
 It has a natural pantropical distribution encompassing tropical and warm-temperate regions of Australasia, Indomalaya, Polynesia, Sub-Saharan Africa and the Americas.

 It was first described in 1753 by Carl Linnaeus as Convolvulus alsinoides.
 In 1762, he transferred it to the new genus, Evolvulus.